Q: How can I apply to UMD?

 For an application to be complete, all items on the application checklist must be submitted and received by our office.
 Only completed applications will be reviewed and receive an admission decision.

-Q: How do I submit application documents like letters of recommendation and transcripts through the Coalition?
+Q: How do I submit application documents like letters of recommendation and transcripts?

 Q: Can I submit more than two letters of recommendation?

 Yes.
-Maryland requires two letters of recommendation for a completed application: one from your school counselor and one from a teacher.
-If you have further letters of recommendation you would like to submit, please feel free to do so.
+UMD requires two letters of recommendation for a completed application: one from your school counselor and one from a teacher.
+If you have additional letters of recommendation you would like to submit, please feel free to do so.

-Q: Will Maryland superscore my standardized test scores?
+Q: Will UMD superscore my standardized test scores?

 Yes, we superscore both the SAT and ACT.
 We use the highest subscores from the SAT and ACT in our review of your application, so it is to your benefit to submit all of your test scores.
 Please note that we will accept scores from the redesigned SAT, first administered in March 2016, but these scores will not be combined with scores from the old SAT.